 [Read: 3 Ways to Champion IoT and Build a Sustainable Competitive Advantage in Your Industry]

+Which IoT Platform is best?
 It’s worth noting that good IoT platforms will have a strong ecosystem of partners and customers, referenceable success stories in your industry, and be aligned with your digital strategy.
 Therefore, selecting the right one is a matter of having a clear digital strategy, identifying the platforms that may be aligned with it, and testing their offering.